The Adventure of the Creeping Man: Radio and audio dramas

 The story was adapted by Edith Meiser as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode aired on 2 February 1931, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.

 Meiser also adapted the story for the American radio series The New Adventures of Sherlock Holmes as an episode which aired on 27 November 1939 (as "The Mystery of the Creeping Man").
 Another dramatisation of the story aired on 9 July 1943.
 Both episodes featured Basil Rathbone as Holmes and Nigel Bruce as Watson.
 An adaptation of the story aired on 10 March 1947 with Tom Conway as Holmes and Bruce as Watson.

 "The Creeping Man" was also dramatised for BBC Radio 4 in 1994 by Robert Forrest as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
 It featured Robin Ellis as Professor Presbury and Annabel Mullion as Alice Murphy.

 In 2010, the story was adapted for radio as an episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

 In 2024, the podcast Sherlock & Co adapted the story in a three-episode adventure called "The Creeping Man", starring Harry Attwell as Holmes and Paul Waggott as Watson.

 Television

 The story was dramatised in 1991 in Granada TV's Sherlock Holmes, starring Jeremy Brett as Holmes and Edward Hardwicke as Watson.
 The adaptation is relatively faithful to the plot, but includes a subplot involving Inspector Lestrade investigating the thefts of various primates from London's zoos: these are later revealed by Holmes to be the sources from which the serum is obtained.

 A 2001 episode of the animated television series Sherlock Holmes in the 22nd Century was adapted from the story.
+In this story, Professor Presbury was going to be wed to Inspector Lestrade's old friend Alice.
+Having also been in love with Alice, Presbury's lab assistant Trevor Bennett has him transformed into a primate-like creature.
+After Presbury is returned to normal, Bennett is arrested by Lestrade.